deepinv/deepinv/paper/paper.md

 **Optimization Algorithms**: The library contains several classical algorithms [@dossal2024optimizationorderalgorithms] for minimizing the sum of two functions, including proximal gradient descent, FISTA, ADMM, Douglas-Rachford Splitting, and primal-dual methods.

-**Unfolded networks and Deep Equilibrium Models**: Unfolded networks [@gregor2010learning] are obtained by unrolling a fixed number of iterations of an optimization algorithm and training the parameters end-to-end, including both optimization hyperparameters and deep regularization priors.
+**Unfolded Networks and Deep Equilibrium Models**: Unfolded networks [@gregor2010learning] are obtained by unrolling a fixed number of iterations of an optimization algorithm and training the parameters end-to-end, including both optimization hyperparameters and deep regularization priors.
 Standard unfolded methods train via brackpropagation the optimization algorithm, while deep equilibrium methods [@bai2019deep] implicitly differentiate the fixed point of the algorithm.